Logotype for Bank of Queensland Limited

 Executive summary

-• Cash earnings after tax for FY 2024 were AUD 343 million, with statutory net profit after tax at AUD 285 million, reflecting a 24% reduction in cash earnings year-over-year due to lower income from home lending contraction and margin pressure.
+• Cash earnings after tax for FY24 were AUD 343 million, down 24% year-over-year, and statutory net profit after tax was AUD 285 million, up 130% due to the absence of large one-off items from FY23.

-• Transformation initiatives focused on simplifying the bank, digitalization, and cost management, with foundational build of the digital retail bank largely complete and productivity target of AUD 250 million by FY 2026.
+• Transformation initiatives focused on digitalization, cost management, and productivity, with foundational digital bank build largely complete and a $250 million productivity target by FY26.

-• The bank is recycling capital from lower-returning home lending to higher-returning specialist business segments and expects to return to home lending growth in FY 2026.
+• Capital is being recycled from lower-returning home lending to higher-returning specialist business segments, with home lending growth expected to resume in FY26.

 • Customer experience improved across digital platforms, with strong capital, liquidity, and asset quality maintained.